-She graduated with a Master’s degree in International Economic Relations from Sciences Po University in Paris and holds a Bachelor’s degree in Sociology from the University of Fribourg.
+She conducts her research on Swiss and international political economy at ETH Zurich.
+She holds a doctorate in economics from Heidelberg University.
 She has been working with the Foundation’s Science Committee since 2014 and in the Board since 2016.

-The interdisciplinary and open space for discussions that is provided by Academia Engelberg’s conferences allows me to expand my views and to gain multiple perspectives on important topics of the future.
+The interdisciplinary and interactive discussions at the Engelberg Dialogues allow me to expand my views and to gain multiple perspectives on important topics of the future.

 With my involvement, I want to ensure that others can have a similar experience.“